rust-lang/blog.rust-lang.org/posts/2019-09-18-upcoming-docsrs-changes.md

 cargo doc --no-deps
 ```

-If a dependency is missing please [open an issue][crates-build-env-issue] on
+If a dependency is missing, please [open an issue][crates-build-env-issue] on
-the Docker image's repository.
+the Docker image's [repository][rustops/crates-build-env].

 If your crate fails to build because it took more than 15 minutes to generate
 its docs or it uses more than 3 GB of RAM please [open an issue][docsrs-issue]
-and we will increase the limits for your crate (when it's reasonable).
-We will
+and we will consider reasonable limit increases for your crate.
+We will **not**
-**not** enable network access for your crate though: you'll need to change your
+enable network access for your crate though: you'll need to change your crate
-crate not to require any external resource at build time.
+not to require any external resource at build time.

 ## Acknowledgements